telerik/xaml-docs/controls/radgridview/getting-started/building-hierarchical-grid-view.md

 	End Class
 {{endregion}}

->Note that if you want to support two way binding your classes should implement the __INotifyPropertyChanged__ interface and rise the __PropertyChanged__ event every time a property value changes.
+>Note that if you want to support two way binding your classes should implement the __INotifyPropertyChanged__ interface and raise the __PropertyChanged__ event every time a property value changes.

 Create a __DivisionsService__ class and implement a static method __GetDivisions.__ For the purpose of this tutorial it will return an observable collection containing several hard-coded divisions.